meshcloud/meshcloud-docs/docs/meshstack.building-blocks.aws-reference-architecture.md

 1. the cloud foundation team does not have the permission to establish trust
 2. either the cloud foundation team or a dedicated networking team offers the "Managed VPC" building block
 3. no long lived secrets are allowed
+4. Product/tenant owner reviews and provides the required cross-account trust
 ![Reference Architecture for no long lived secrets are allowed and the cloud foundation team does not have permission to establish trust](assets/building-blocks/ded-nocred-notrust.png)